 How to obtain an LCC P-Card

 LCC Cards will be available to College employees based on a position’s purchasing responsibilities.
 Any employee who travels, requisitions or purchases supplies and approved contracted services is a prime candidate to receive the LCC Card.
-Supervisors and Purchasing Department identify candidates based upon these specific circumstances:
+P-Card candidates are identified based upon these specific circumstances:

 - Employees who travel regularly or responsible to coordinate travel arrangements for department employees.